-The domain primarily depends on you and whether you see the situation as the opportunity or threat and your choice of information you want to be exposed to.
+The powerful message that we can take away from this is that the domain you are in is a choice that primarily depends on yourself, on whether you decide to see the situation as an opportunity or as a threat and on the type of information you choose yourself to be exposed to.

-Thus we have two different worlds, and since we are many on the planet and many of us fight for attraction, media are focusing on having stronger impact through providing negatively framed information.
-And as we have more of them, they are becoming even more important, because of lower confidence levels.
+Because these two paradigms create two parallel universes in the world we live in, because there are so many of us on this planet and because so many channels, sources and media platforms fight for our attention, it creates an incentive for the media to increase their impact by providing negatively framed information.
+The incredibly large number of media outlets creates a leverage effect, magnifying the influence of negatively framed news and messages on our daily lives, our thoughts and the world we live in, further increasing the amount of people holding the loss paradigm

+This situation creates a huge need and an equally sized opportunity for the creation of a powerful positive media platform, using powerful initiatives and positively framed information to improve the way in which people see the world and subsequently increase the confidence level of people first at the individual, and then at the aggregate level.

-Therefore there is a huge need for positive media platform, which would increase the confidence level of people.
-The platform should not present the negative news, neither it should provide only positive news.
-This sustainable platform should provide the online space, where people can talk about real life problems and find out entrepreneurial solutions to counter them.
-The platform where the best practices will be shared and people will be appreciated for their achievements.
-The bottom line is to create cross-disciplined teams by bringing together the best most passionate and intelligent people from different fields such as management, human sciences, engineering and others.
+This platform will provide positive news, create opportunities and help people seek the success they want and need in their lives and in their environment.
+This sustainable platform will provide an online space, where people can talk about opportunities and success in their life and create and discuss innovative entrepreneurial solutions to help them learn from and grow through any issue they face.
+It will be a platform where best practices are shared and where people will be appreciated for their achievements.

+The focus will be to create cross-disciplined teams by bringing together the most successful, passionate and intelligent people from different fields such as business, social business, human sciences, engineering and many others.

-That is why SEMStation is being developed in the multicultural team of passionate people to unite others driven by courage to help, courage to love and courage to solve the problems.
+This is why SEMStation is being developed by a multicultural team of passionate people to unite others driven by courage, the courage to help, the courage to love and the courage to solve problems, anywhere, anytime.